cyilcode/WController/README.md

 * Custom code execution (plugin development)
 * 100% Free

-# How to install and run ?
+# How to install ?

 Currently, WController is not operational yet.
 However, if you want to get into the developmental stage you need to download prerequisites for your platform